olivieradjagba/sign-language-alphabet-recognition/README.md

 Sign language is a crucial mode of communication for the deaf and hard-of-hearing community.
 It enables individuals to express themselves through hand gestures, facial expressions, and body movements.
 However, there is still a communication gap between sign language users and those unfamiliar with it.
 Automated sign language recognition using deep learning can help bridge this gap by enabling real-time translation into text or speech.

-This project aims to classify sign language alphabets and digits using three different deep learning models: a Convolutional Neural Network (CNN), a Transfer Learning model based on ResNet, and a Vision Transformer (ViT) model built from scratch.
-By comparing their performance, we aim to identify the most effective approach for sign language classification and also explore the power of these deep learning architecture.
+This project aims to classify sign language alphabets and digits using three different deep learning models: a Convolutional Neural Network (CNN), a Transfer Learning model based on ResNet18, and a Vision Transformer (ViT) model built from scratch.
+By comparing their performance, we aim to identify the most effective approach for sign language classification.

 ## Models Overview